-Roe v Wade: A dark day for abortion rights and how it was felt in New Zealand
+Roe v Wade: A dark day for abortion rights

-Last Saturday Kiwis awoke to the shocking news that Roe v Wade had been overturned by the US supreme court.
+Last Saturday Kiwis awoke to the shocking news that Roe v Wade had been overturned by the US Supreme Court.

 While many Kiwis expressed grief, sadness and concern for those whose health and lives may be put at risk by the ruling, one Kiwi politician saw it as cause for celebration.